Noël Ott

-Noël Robin Ott (born 15 January 1994) is a Swiss beach soccer player who plays as a forward.
+Noël Robin Ott (born 15 January 1994) is a Swiss beach soccer player who plays as a forward for the Switzerland national team.

 Known for his pace across the sand and technical abilities in scoring many goals, Ott came to prominence in the sport in 2014, excelling during the European season; he was named best young player in the world that year.
-He followed this up by claiming the Bronze Ball at the 2015 FIFA Beach Soccer World Cup.
-Ott has since been described as an "indispensable" part of the Swiss national team and one of the "5 to 10 best players in the world", something that was officially recognised in 2017 as he was named as part of the world team of the year.
+Ott has since become described as an "indispensable" part of the Swiss national team and one of the "5 to 10 best players in the world", something which has been officially recognised multiple times in his career as the recipient of many top accolades, including the Bronze Shoe and Golden Ball at the FIFA Beach Soccer World Cup.

 He is regularly referred to as the "Lionel Messi of beach soccer".

 Biography

 Early life

 Ott was born in Sattel, Switzerland and raised in Wettingen of Aargau canton.
 Ott's father, a former amateur of the Swiss third division, inspired him to play association football as a child at six years old.
 Ott joined Swiss Super League side Grasshoppers as a youth in 2007 and advanced through their junior teams from the under-13s onwards.
 Meanwhile, aged 9, Ott had begun attending Swiss Beach Soccer youth camps.
-He was originally tutored by Stephan Meir and Moritz Jaggy, members of the Swiss national team Ott would ultimately play alongside of.
+He was originally tutored by Stephan Meier and Moritz Jaggy, members of the Swiss national team Ott would ultimately play alongside of.
 He continued to be present at the training camps over the next decade.
 As a youth, it was clear to Swiss coach Angelo Schirinzi that Ott was a talented beach soccer player.